ravil-efndiev/RVLang/readme.md

 ### If statements

-if statement will execute block of code if expression is true.
+if statement will execute block of code if condition is true.
 Logical expression doesn't require any parentheases around it

 ```